NEWS & EVENTS

 To book Glenn for media interviews or future book events, please contact Stephen Weil at Farrar, Straus & Giroux: email@example.com

 The virtual book tour for Shooting Midnight Cowboy has launched!
-We'll post more links to these book talks closer to the dates:
+We'll post links to future book talks as they arise.

-NEWS ALERT: Read Charles Kaiser's Recent Review in The Guardian
+NEWS ALERT: Read Charles Kaiser's Review in The Guardian

 "Shooting Midnight Cowboy review: the decade's first essential cultural history